Low-energy spectrum of double-junction superconducting circuits in the Born-Oppenheimer approximation: Theory

-where $s(\phi)=\mathrm{sign}[\cos(\phi/2)]$ is a sign, see also Fig.~\ref{fig:fig2_2d_potentials}(a) for a plot of $U'$.
-As $\phi$ is reduced to a parameter and the fast mode is assumed to be in its ground state, both the parameters $f^\phi$ and $s^\phi$ are absorbed by the fast mode, which always localizes at its minimum $\theta_\mathrm{min}^\phi=f^\phi+\pi(1-s^\phi)/2$ (solid green lines in Fig.~\ref{fig:fig2_2d_potentials}(a,b), dashed green lines correspond to maximum).
-This means that any (non-diverging) function $f(\phi)$ will reduce to the same single-mode BO potential $U_\mathrm{BO}(\phi)$ despite representing different two-mode potentials.
-We can use this fact to choose a simpler potential $U_\mathrm{simple}$ in place of $U'$ and use it to compute the BO correction.
+In the BO approximation, when $\phi$ is reduced to a parameter and the fast mode is assumed to be in its ground state, both parameters $f^\phi$ and $s^\phi$ are absorbed by the fast mode, which always localizes at its minimum $\theta_\mathrm{min}^\phi=f^\phi+\pi(1-s^\phi)/2$ (solid green lines in Fig.~\ref{fig:fig2_2d_potentials}(a,b), dashed green lines correspond to the maximum).
+This means that the BO approximation erases information about the minimum of the fast mode, and any (well-behaved) function $f(\phi)$ will therefore result in the same single-mode BO potential $U_\mathrm{BO}(\phi)$ despite representing different two-mode potentials.
+We can use this fact to understand two aspects of the BO approximation; first, to decouple the boundary conditions of the two modes by simplifying the potential and, second, to disentangle errors introduced by the BO approximation.

+We start by choosing a simpler potential $U_\mathrm{simple}$ in place of $U'$ and use it to compute the BO correction in Sec.~\ref{sec:single_mode_model}.
 In the following, we choose $f(\phi)=0$ and $s=+1$ for the simplified potential

-We make this choice because it explicitly decouples the $(\phi,\theta)$-boundary condition in Eq.~\eqref{eq:coupled_boundary_condition}, making $\phi$ and $\theta$ $2\pi$-periodic independently.
-This can be exemplified for $\lambda=0.9$ ($E_{J2}/E_{J1}\approx1.9$) by comparing panels (a) and (b) of Fig.~\ref{fig:fig2_2d_potentials}.
+which explicitly decouples the $(\phi,\theta)$-boundary condition in Eq.~\eqref{eq:coupled_boundary_condition}, making $\phi$ and $\theta$ $2\pi$-periodic independently.
+This can be exemplified for $k=d=0.2$ ($\lambda=0.96$) by comparing panels (a) and (b) of Fig.~\ref{fig:fig2_2d_potentials}.
 In panel (b), we plot $U_\mathrm{simple}$ where the line along the minima (solid green) is independent of $\phi$.
-We can therefore interpret the simplified potential in Eq.~\eqref{eq:simple_potential} as shifting the minima of the fast mode to zero (mod $2\pi$) for all $\phi$ and thus decoupling the $(\phi,\theta)$-boundary condition.
+We can therefore understand the simplified potential in Eq.~\eqref{eq:simple_potential} as shifting the minima of the fast mode to zero (mod $2\pi$) for all $\phi$.
 Furthermore, the simplified potential also directly admits the solution to the classical potential in Eq.~\eqref{eq:U_classical} by freezing $\theta$ to its minimum value corresponding to $\cos(\theta)=1$.

+We now turn to the coupling coming from $f(\phi)$ in Eq.~\eqref{eq:U_prime} to gain intuition about which contributions are neglected in Eq.~\eqref{eq:simple_potential} by assuming that the fast mode is instantaneously centered around $f(\phi)$.
+For small $\phi$, $f(\phi)\approx (k-d)\phi/2$ which gives rise to a linear coupling between $\phi$ and $\theta$ that depends on the \emph{relative} asymmetry $k-d$ between capacitors and junctions.
+This is seen by expanding $\cos(\theta-f(\phi))$ from Eq.~\eqref{eq:U_prime} around the minimum at $\phi=\theta=0$

+The terms proportional to $\phi$ are neglected when the fast mode is assumed to instantaneously localize at the minimum set by $f^\phi$.
+Hence, we expect the BO approximation to be accurate for $k-d\approx0$ as also observed experimentally~\cite{shagalov2025double_junction_higher_harmonics, feldstein_bofill2026cooper_pair_parity}.